13 Tips to Speed up Magento Performance

 Page caching is one of the most powerful ways to speed up Magento.
 Load is taken off from the webserver by serving pages already visited before from cache, which makes it a lot faster.

-There are a few page caching extensions available for Magento, we recommend one of the following:
+There are a few page caching extensions available for Magento, such as Zoom Full-Page Cache or Full Page Cache Pro.

 LiteSpeed also offers a product called LiteMage which uses what they call "hole punching."
 It designates certain areas of a page that can change and then the rest is served from cache.